Jonathan Haaswritingthemesnowusesabout

 })

+All requests route through the local Envoy sidecar, with identity, policy, and secrets handled transparently.
 The agent uses an mcp:// URL scheme as a local routing convention -- not a new protocol.
 The sidecar matches the prefix, rewrites the path, selects the upstream cluster by service name, and routes the request.
 The agent only needs to know the logical name of the service.

 What This Gets You